 Applicants must exhibit serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States and its people, society, and institutions.
 Applicants must also understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home countries.
 In addition, Fellows should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.

-- Highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;
+– be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;

-- Demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;
+– demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;

-- Indicate a serious interest in learning about the United States;
+– indicate a serious interest in learning about the United States;

-- Demonstrate a commitment to community and extracurricular activities;
+– demonstrate a commitment to community and extracurricular activities;

-- Have had little or no prior U.S. study or travel experience in the United States;
+– have had little or no prior U.S. study or travel experience in the United States;

-- Be mature, responsible, independent, confident, open-minded, tolerant, thoughtful and inquisitive;
+– be mature, responsible, independent, confident, open-minded, tolerant, thoughtful and inquisitive;

-- Comfortable with campus life, shared living accommodations, travel and interaction with a multinational, coed group of participants from across Europe and the United States, and comfortable with engaging various Americans in the broader community.
-Able to adjust to cultural and social practices different from those of their home countries.
+– be comfortable with campus life, shared living accommodations, travel and interaction with a multinational, co-ed group of participants from across Europe and the United States;

 +421 2 5922 3335